SayedHasanSami2/SpeedVerse/README.md

 ## CSE 108 Term Project - Network Car Racing

 ### CSE 108 - Object Oriented Programming Language Sessional
+#### Network Car Racing a a multiplayer car racing game developed with Java, JavaFX and Socket Programming.
+#### Multiple players can play this game by connecting their devices in the same network.
 ***
 #### Contributor
 Md.
 Mahbubul Haque